shmootidy/lighthouse-web-notes/README.md

 # Shmoo's Notes

 ## Summary
-This repo contains all the notes taken by [Shmoo Ritchie](https://github.com/shmootidy) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp.
+This repository contains all the notes taken by [Shmoo Ritchie](https://github.com/shmootidy) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp.

 ## Table of Contents
 * [Week 1](/Week_1)